Ramayya, Akunuri V. Department of Physics and Astronomy, Vanderbilt University, Nashville, Tennessee.

 - Other sources of gamma rays

-Highly energetic electromagnetic (EM) radiation that is emitted, for example, when a nucleus decays from a state of higher energy to a state of lower energy or the ground state.
-The energies of these rays range from a few kiloelectronvolts [(keV), where the prefix kilo (k) means 103] to several hundreds of megaelectronvolts [(MeV), where the prefix mega (M) means 106] and higher.
-They have properties similar to that of ordinary light.
-They are also produced in nuclear reactions, fission and fusion processes, and collisions of galaxies.
-They are widely used in nuclear structure studies, nuclear medicine, and gamma-ray astronomy.
-Intense exposure to gamma (γ) radiation may cause cancer.
-See also: Electronvolt; Galaxy formation and evolution; Gamma-ray astronomy; Metric system; Nuclear fission; Nuclear fusion; Nuclear medicine; Nuclear reaction; Nuclear structure; Oncology
+The highest-energy form of electromagnetic radiation, or light.
+The energies of gamma rays range from a few kiloelectronvolts [(keV), where the prefix kilo (k) means 103] to several hundreds of megaelectronvolts [(MeV), where the prefix mega (M) means 106] and higher.
+Gamma rays have properties similar to that of "ordinary," visible light.
+Gamma rays are produced when atomic nuclei decay from a state of higher energy to a state of lower energy, in nuclear reactions, fission and fusion processes, and by various astrophysical phenomena (Fig. 1).
+Gamma rays are widely used in nuclear structure studies, nuclear medicine, and gamma-ray astronomy.
+Intense exposure to gamma (γ) radiation may cause injury and death or lead to cancer over the longer term.
+See also: Cancer; Electronvolt; Gamma-ray astronomy; Gamma-ray burst; Metric system; Nuclear fission; Nuclear fusion; Nuclear medicine; Nuclear reaction; Nuclear structure; Oncology

 The content above is only an excerpt.